Dietitian Blog, Long-Term Care | Jul 26 2022

 How to choose between a therapeutic and liberalized diet

-Making the choice between ordering a therapeutic diet vs liberalizing a resident’s diet in long-term care is an important one.
+Making the choice between ordering a therapeutic diet and liberalizing a resident’s diet in long-term care is an important one.
 In the case of a true long-term care resident of the facility who has no plans to discharge, often liberalizing their diet is the best approach.
-Other factors to consider include the resident’s age, overall condition, their appetite, how their weight is trending and (maybe most important) their desire to follow your recommendations.
+Other factors to consider include the resident’s age, overall condition, their appetite, how their weight is trending, and (maybe most important) their desire to follow your recommendations.

-Many long-term care facilities also house short stay rehabilitation units.
+Many long-term care facilities also house short-stay rehabilitation units.
 In this case, the residents are more likely managing their disease states with diet and may be more open to education on a therapeutic diet.

 In any case, residents’ rights should always be honored.
 It is the dietitian’s job to explain the diet recommendations as they pertain to the resident’s health conditions and how dietary changes can impact health and quality of life.
 You may also wish to discuss the potential complications of not following a therapeutic diet as a way to encourage them to consider your plan.